 2. Each entrant may enter up to 6 photos in any of the categories listed.

 3. Any photos that have previously been entered in a GCT photo competition are ineligible.

 4. Submissions must be received by midnight on the 9 June 2019.

 5. Images must be digital, with a file size greater than 2MB and at least 1600 pixels on the shortest edge.
 Each photo must be a high resolution image (preferably 300 dpi but no less than 150 dpi).
 If you are not sure how large your image is, then check its properties on your computer or get in touch with us.
 The maximum file size is 7MB.
 All images must be .jpg format.
 Entrants may be asked to supply the original photo should they make it to the shortlisted round.
 The competition organisers and judges reserve the right to exclude any image that does not meet these requirements.

 Please enter the competition by completing a Photography Competition Entry Form online.

-6. Labelling Each image file must be labelled with your name and the species and/or location of the photo. e.g. the file name might be "Joe Bloggs, Land Iguana, Puerto Ayora, Santa Cruz".
+6. Each image file must be labelled with your name and the species and/or location of the photo.
+For example, the file name might be “Joe_Bloggs_Land_Iguana_Santa_Cruz”.

 9. All entries must be the original work of the entrant, and must not infringe on the rights of any other party.
 The entrant must be the sole copyright in all photographs entered.

-10. By entering this competition entrants will be deemed to have agreed to be bound by these rules and the competition organizers reserve the right to exclude any entry from the competition at any time and in its absolutes discretion if the organizers have reason to believe that an entrant has breached these rules.
+10. By entering this competition, entrants will be deemed to have agreed to be bound by these rules and the competition organisers reserve the right to exclude any entry from the competition at any time and in its absolutes discretion if the organisers have reason to believe that an entrant has breached these rules.